 If you use digital or mobile banking services you can probably visit a branch as well, but this is no longer a hard and fast rule.
 We feel safer and more confident when we have the option to fix problems face to face alongside having remote access to our accounts.
 The World Branch Report 2019 highlights that over 40% of respondents felt that they did not want a complete liquidation of physical bank branches.
 So, how do we prefer to manage our bank accounts?

 So if we know what mobile and digital banking are, we should consider the advantages and disadvantages of both solutions.
 Online desktop banking is the prefered choice of users at home, at their private PC, while mobile apps on users’ smartphones are prefered everywhere else.
-Thanks to biometric logins, we no longer need to remember bank details like passwords or account numbers.
+We no longer need to remember bank details like passwords or account numbers thanks to biometric logins.

 But how about commercial banking users?
 The 2019 State of Digital Sales in Banking Report proved that the gap between mobile and digital banking use continues to shrink even among businesses.